ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

    McApp.GetVariable()

-The function name must be changed to use the Python functoin name:
+The function name must be changed to use the Python function name:

 .. code:: python